haneeshahanee/QA_Assessment/README.md

 ## Testing Notes

-I tested this script multiple times and it works reliably on my machine.
-However, Amazon sometimes shows CAPTCHAs or changes their layout, so if you run into issues, check the error screenshot first - it usually shows what went wrong.
+I tested this script multiple times and it works reliably on my machine
 ---